-Bank customers are quickly adapting to an unprecedented reliance on FinTech apps and other digital services to take care of their finances as social distancing and self-isolation continue.
+Bank customers are quickly adapting to an unprecedented reliance on FinTech apps.
+These customers are relying on digital services to take care of their finances as social distancing and self-isolation continue.

-As bricks and mortar banks reduce branch opening hours, digital banking has become essential and the crisis is accelerating long-term FinTech adoption trends.
+Undoubtedly, the crisis is accelerating long-term FinTech adoption trends.
+As bricks and mortar banks reduce branch opening hours, digital banking has become essential

-In the early days of the crisis, there was a shared view that challenger banks such as Starling, Monzo and Revolut were perfectly positioned to attract new customers during the lockdown because they were digital banks.
+At first, there was a shared view that challenger banks such as Starling, Monzo and Revolut were perfectly positioned.
+Their services attracted new customers during the lockdown because they were digital banks.
 But recent research from Priori Data, commissioned by Sifted, found that challenger bank growth started to slow in March compared with the previous month.
-These brands saw their growth rate drop between 18% and 36% as digital downloads in native markets waned according to the research.
+These brands saw their growth rate drop between 18% and 36%.
+This drop occurred after digital downloads in native markets waned according to the research.
 There was also evidence that other neo-banks across Europe were also reporting a similar slowdown.

 But there is still lots of ground to make up